sst/sst/www/docs/advanced/lambda-layers.md

 ---
 title: Lambda Layers
-description: "Using Lambda Layers in Serverless Stack (SST)."
+description: "Using Lambda Layers in SST (SST)."
 ---

 There are 2 common use cases for Lambda Layers.
 If your use case is not supported, feel free to open a new issue.